Stretching Young Minds

 Children engage in literacy, cultural and social activities

-We partner with The Collective Elite (a basketball league), to tutor students in academic subjects, and inspire them through life and social skills training
+We partner with the Black Youth School Success Initiative and schools to tutor students in academic subjects, and inspire them through life, cultural and social skills training

-In a fun-filled environment, this program provides the opportunity for kids to develop personal and leadership skills, build confidence and improve their overall well-being.
+In a fun-filled environment, this program provides the opportunity for children and youth to develop personal and leadership skills, build confidence and improve their overall well-being.
 Through interaction, teamwork, and respect for self and others, the program helps children broaden their horizons and appreciate their environment.

-Day camp for ages 6 to 16 from low-income families
+Day camp for children and youth aged 6 to 16 from low-income families

 Funding to hire students through Canada Summer Jobs

 Student and Family Advocates support Black students and their families as they navigate the education system.
-Launched at Roots Community Services in May 2021, this initiative addresses disparities in educational outcomes due to systemic and structural barriers.
+This initiative addresses disparities in educational outcomes due to systemic and structural barriers.
 Working from anti-Black racism, anti-oppression and cultural-safety lenses, the program promotes responsive education systems, positive student outcomes and increased student belonging.

 - Create a safe space for Black students and their families' voices to be heard